suhasmaddali/suhasmaddali/README.md

 <img src = "https://github.com/suhasmaddali/GIF-files/blob/main/web_scraping.gif" width = "750"/>

-__Web scraping__ is interesting in that information that could be potentially used for data science and machine learning could be implemented.
-There are various ways to extract information from websites.
-Sometimes the websites under consideration could be stored either in __'HTML'__, __'XML'__ or __'JSON'__ formats.
-Therefore, proper scraping mechanisms must be followed to generate the data from the web which could be later used for deep learning as well.
-Below are some web scraping projects which also involve querying information from the web and so on.
-Feel free to take a look.
+__Web scraping__ is the process of extracting data from websites.
+This data can be used for various purposes, such as data science and machine learning.
+There are different methods for extracting data from websites, which may be stored in __HTML__, __XML__, or __JSON__ formats.
+To successfully scrape data from the web, it is important to use the appropriate techniques.
+Some web scraping projects also involve querying information from the web.

 🍿 [__IMDB Movies Web Scraping__](https://github.com/suhasmaddali/Web-Scraping/blob/main/IMDB%20web%20scraping%20.ipynb)